Tools to help mom know her baby is healthy.

-At Circle I was a design team of one.
+At Providence St. Joseph Health, I was a design team of one for the Circle app.
 For this project I performed user research, interaction design, visual design, and working with developers on implementation.
 I worked daily with our product manager, leadership, engineering team, and testers.

 I used a quick framework to help me understand the problem space and make certain I'm thinking about the product goals, the user, and the different ways we can fulfill a user's need.